Mohan Prasad Subedi

 Overnight at a lodge in Deurali.

 Today will be memorable, as you will be heading towards the Annapurna Base Camp, a stunning place surrounded by snow-crowned mountains.
+ABC is one of the best viewpoints for Annapurna region.

 You will ascend via Machhapuchhre Base Camp (MBC) into the stunning Annapurna Sanctuary.